Attri-Inc/attri_secondbrain/docs/docs/get_started/intro.md

 # Intro

-Quivr, your second brain, utilizes the power of GenerativeAI to store and retrieve unstructured information.
+Attri, your second brain, utilizes the power of GenerativeAI to store and retrieve unstructured information.
 Think of it as Obsidian, but turbocharged with AI capabilities.

 ## Key Features 🎯

-- **Universal Data Acceptance**: Quivr can handle almost any type of data you throw at it.
+- **Universal Data Acceptance**: Attri can handle almost any type of data you throw at it.
 Text, images, code snippets, we've got you covered.
-- **Generative AI**: Quivr employs advanced AI to assist you in generating and retrieving information.
+- **Generative AI**: Attri employs advanced AI to assist you in generating and retrieving information.
 - **Fast and Efficient**: Designed with speed and efficiency at its core.
-Quivr ensures rapid access to your data.
+Attri ensures rapid access to your data.
 - **Secure**: Your data, your control.
 Always.
 - **File Compatibility**:
   - Text